dkoosis/cowgnition/docs/GO_PRACTICES.md

 # Watch mode for TDD workflow
 gotestsum --watch

-# Run tests for a specific package
-gotestsum --format pkgname -- ./internal/config

-# Run tests with a specific pattern
-gotestsum --format testname -- -run TestConfig
 ```

 For our project, `gotestsum` is integrated into the Makefile, and developers should use `make test` rather than running `go test` directly.
-This ensures consistent test output and reporting across all environments.

 ## Code Style and Quality Practices